Self-associated three-dimensional cones: Open problems

 \emph{Problem 2:} For $n > 3$, do there exist complete hyperbolic affine spheres $f: M \to \mathbb R^n$ with continuous groups of isometries which do not preserve the cubic form?

-In three-dimensional space any associated family of $SL(3,\mathbb R)$-orbits of regular convex cones admits a na\-tu\-ral action of the circle group $S^1$, multiplying the holomorphic function $U$ representing the cubic differential by unimodular complex constants.
+Any associated family of $SL(3,\mathbb R)$-orbits of cones $K \subset \mathbb R^3$ admits a na\-tu\-ral action of the circle group $S^1$, multiplying the holomorphic function $U$ representing the cubic differential by unimodular complex constants.
 For a self-associated cone its associated family consists of a single orbit.
-The orbit thus remains fixed under the action of any element of $S^1$.
 On the other hand, for a cone which is merely linearly isomorphic to its dual cone by a unimodular isomorphism we have that the action of the element $e^{i\pi} \in S^1$ leaves the orbits in the associated family fixed.
 This is a weaker condition than being self-associated.
 We may then consider the following intermediate notions.